 Learn about the history, beliefs, and structure of the United Church; how its work is funded; and how the church partners with faith groups and other organizations in Canada and around the world.

-The British Columbia Conference is one of thirteen Conferences of The United Church of Canada who share common beliefs.
+The Pacific Mountain Region is one of thirteen Conferences of The United Church of Canada who share common beliefs.

 These are the United Churches in the north-west sector of Vancouver, North and West Vancouver, along the Sea to Sky Highway and the Sunshine Coast.